Florida's Liberty County: Rails, Trails, and Rivers

 There are 67 counties in Florida, and 66 of them are more populous than Liberty County.

 It’s not Liberty County’s fault.
 In fact, it’s actually in the county’s favor.
 One reason the county is so sparsely populated is because a fair share of its 836-square miles is taken up by overlying chunks of the protected 989-square mile Apalachicola National Forest.

 While this may not be a place where you’d spend a two-week vacation, it is a place to visit if you’re a railroad enthusiast, looking for a stress-free motorcycle journey, or you’d just like to savor one of the most beautiful vistas in Florida.

-In the beginning, there were Indians.
+In the beginning, there were Native Americans.
 On the banks of the Apalachicola River, the Yon Mound and Village Site is listed on the National Register of Historic Places – and for good reason.

 It was first occupied around 300 A.D. and then more frequently nearly 1,000 years later when, in the 1200s, native people began construction of the platform mound and surrounding village site.
 American archaeologist and writer Clarence Bloomfield Moore found and helped excavate the mound in the early 20th Century.
 Additional research conducted on several Indian mounds in the region found objects suggesting other Native Americans were in the area as well.